omeletteak/modular-avatar-resonite/README.md

 * Install [ALCOM](https://vrc-get.anatawa12.com/en/alcom/).
 Please do not use the VCC to install this package.
 * Add https://vpm.nadena.dev/vpm-reso.json to your VPM sources.
 * Install the `Modular Avatar - Resonite Support` package
+* Upgrade modular avatar to `1.13.0-alpha.0` or later
 * Enable NDMF_EXPERIMENTAL define:
   * In your unity project: Open Edit -> Project Settings.
   * Select Project -> Player, then open "Other settings".